turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlesystem_api.rst

 ``timer`` (Optional)
     Specify a timer function to determine the passage of time seen by the particle system on update.
 By default a function will be used which returns `TurbulenzEngine.time`, you would most certainly want this to be tied to a game update tick.

-``synchronize`` (Optional)
+``synchronizer`` (Optional)
-    A function which will be called by a `ParticleRenderable` referencing this system, used to emit particles and update the system whenever the renderable is updated (is visible) to the `Scene`.
+    An object whose `synchronize` function will be called by a :ref:`ParticleRenderable <particlerenderable>` referencing this system, used to emit particles and update the system whenever the renderable is updated (is visible) to the :ref:`Scene <scene>`.
 This method is required to peform the update of the system including calls to `beginUpdate`, `createParticle` and `endUpdate`.

+    The `synchronize` function takes the following arguments:

+    ``system``
+        The `ParticleSystem` being synchronized.

+    ``numFrames``
+        The number of frames elapsed since last synchronization.

+    ``elapsedTime``
+        The amount of time (as determined by the `ParticleSystem` timer) that has elapsed since the last synchronization.

 ``trackingEnabled`` (Optional)
     Default value is `false`.
 If `true`, then created particles will be able to be simulated on the CPU as well as the GPU, so that positions, velocities and other attributes may be queried at any future time until death to permit emitting particles based on positions of existing particles.
 This will essentially double the cost of simulating any tracked particles.

 ``updater``
-    The `ParticleUpdater` object for the particle system, responsible for defining the techniques and parameters used for GPU side simulation of particles, a function used to work on simulation of CPU side particles, and a prediction function to support retrospective creation of particles by emitters.
+    The :ref:`ParticleUpdater <particleupdater>` object for the particle system, responsible for defining the techniques and parameters used for GPU side simulation of particles, a function used to work on simulation of CPU side particles, and a prediction function to support retrospective creation of particles by emitters.

+    See :ref:`DefaultParticleUpdater <defaultparticleupdater>` for the default implementation.

 ``renderer``
-    The `ParticleRenderer` object for the particle system, responsible for rendering particles on the GPU.
+    The :ref:`ParticleRenderer <particlerenderer>` object for the particle system, responsible for rendering particles on the GPU.

+    See :ref:`DefaultParticleRenderer <defaultparticlerenderer>` for the default implementation.

 .. index::
     pair: ParticleSystem; destroy